 - Report it!
 Call LGFCU.

 - Delete it!
 LGFCU would never request account or personal information from a member via text message.

-- If you already responded to this text message, call the Contact Center at 888.732.8562 immediately to have your card blocked.
+- If you already responded to this text message, call 888.732.8562 immediately to have your card blocked.

 Skimming devices are small, well-hidden and/or camouflaged electronic devices that illegally capture your personal information when you swipe your card at an ATM or locations such as at a gas station pump or restaurant.

 How skimming works

 Most commonly, the thief places a device over the card slot on the ATM, and a small pinhole camera is installed to record activity on the keypad and screen.
 When you insert or swipe your card, the device captures the information contained on your card's magnetic strip, while the camera records you entering your PIN.
 Once your transaction is complete, the thief has gained your account information and the ability to access the account.
 Then, they can create a fake card with direct access to your money.

 Skimming devices are designed to appear as part of the machine and the camera is often concealed in a mirror or nearby structure facing the ATM keypad.
 Since the ATM works normally with the devices in place, the victim is unaware that their information is being stolen.

 What to do